ViktorC/C-ATTL3/README.md

 # C-ATTL3 [![Build Status](https://travis-ci.org/ViktorC/C-ATTL3.svg?branch=master)](https://travis-ci.org/ViktorC/C-ATTL3)
-A neural network library written in C++.
+A header-only neural network template library written in C++.
 C-ATTL3 uses [Eigen](http://eigen.tuxfamily.org), the popular linear algebra library.
 It allows for the easy construction and training of both feed-forward and recurrent neural networks ranging from simple MLPs and RNNs to state-of-the-art InceptionNets, ResNets, DenseNets, convolutional LSTMs, and other complex architectures.
 C-ATTL3 supports rank 1, 2, and 3 data and different floating point scalar types such as `float`, `double`, and `long double`.
 The Doxygen documentation of the library can be found [here](https://viktorc.github.io/C-ATTL3/html/).

+## Components
+The following section describes the main components of the C-ATTL3 deep learning library.

+### Layer
-The lowest level building blocks of neural networks in C-ATTLE3 are the layers.
+The lowest level building blocks of neural networks in C-ATTL3 are the layers.
 The library provides a wide selection of them that can be used for the construction of neural network modules.
 The available layer types are the following:
 * [Layer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_layer.html) [A]
   * [KernelLayer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_kernel_layer.html) [A]
     * [FCLayer](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_f_c_layer.html)